Letter from the Chair

 Dear Fellow Far-Westerners,

-Welcome to your geographical section of the American Physical Society; initially California, then CA-NV and CA-NV-HI, and now Far West!
-If you are not yet a Sections member but belong to APS, please send an email to email@example.com and ask to be added.
-It won't cost you anything extra, but will provide a bit of extra funding for the Section to carry out its tasks.
+Welcome to your geographical section of the American Physical Society — the Far West Section (formerly CA-NV section).
+The section includes California, Nevada and Hawaii, with Hawaii joining in the past two years.
+If you are not yet a Section member but belong to APS, please send an email to firstname.lastname@example.org and ask to be added.
+It won't cost you anything extra, but will provide funding for the Section to carry out its mission of being the voice for physicists in our region.

 What does the Section do?
-The same things that the American Physical Society does: identify new members, elect officers, hold meetings, and give prizes (for outstanding student and postdoc presentations at those meetings).
+The same things that the American Physical Society does: identify new members, elect officers, hold section meetings, and give prizes (for outstanding student and postdoc presentations at the section meetings).

-Our next meeting will be Friday & Saturday 24-25 October 2014 at University of Nevada, Reno (nearest airport Reno, Nevada).
-The 2015 meeting will be in City of Long Beach, close to LA.
-Why should you join and come?
-A chance to meet physicists from disciplines and institutions very different from your own.
-And, most important, a chance for your students and other young colleagues to give real, APS-style 12-minute talks about their own research.
-This applies to undergraduate and graduate physics students, and for some of them it may well be their first talks about their own work.
-Talk from less junior physicists are also welcome.
+Our next section meeting will be Friday & Saturday October 30th and 31st, 2015 at California State University, Long Beach.
+There will be a reception Thursday evening, October 29th, 2015 sponsored by the local SPS chapter.
+The 2016 meeting will be held at the University of California, Davis.
+Why should you join and come to the section meetings?
+It is a chance to meet physicists from a broad range of disciplines and institutions in the region.
+And, most importantly, a chance for your students and other young colleagues to give real, APS-style 10-minute talks about their research.
+This applies to undergraduate and graduate physics students.
+For some of them it may well be their first chance to talk about their own work.
+Talks from professional physicists are also welcome.

-In addition, the meeting will have several plenary talks by outstanding colleagues, a panel discussion on some topic of general interest (careers in start-ups, aerospace, and medical physics have been recent ones); and a "meet the masters" luncheon for students and established physicists.
+In addition, the section meetings have several plenary talks by outstanding colleagues and a panel discussion on some topic of general interest.
+Recent panels have included careers in start-ups, aerospace, and medical physics.
 Housing, travel, meeting registration, and meals for students who give talks are considerably subsidized.
-This (and the prizes for outstanding presentations) are our major annual expense.
-Details of the meeting will appear on another web page in summer 2014.
+Also as part of the section meeting registration students get a one-year free student membership in the APS.
+These travel-related expenses for students, and the prizes for outstanding presentations, are our major annual expense.
+Details of the upcoming meeting will appear on a web page in summer 2015.

-So, if you are willing to help (or want to "volunteer" a colleague) please get in touch with the following:
+So, if you are willing to help (or want to "volunteer" a colleague — with their permission of course) please get in touch with the following:

 Newsletter Editor: Hendrik Ohldag (SLAC), in case you would like to write or read something.